habibur0p/habib/README.md

 # habib
-I'm a student and i want to be a computer oparetor
+I'm a student and i want to earn money.